aldomayorca2/fid/README.md

-# fid
-A repository for the DIG2500 class: Fundamentals of Interactive Design
+# This repository is for the DIG2500 class Fundamentals of Interactive Design
+Temporary descripion:
+- Blackgoose
+- Resume
+- Fictitious organization